 This report provides information on the export certification requirements of the Government of Costa Rica.
-This report supplements Costa Rica's Food and Agricultural Import Regulations and Standards (FAIRS) 2021 report.
+This report supplements FAS?Costa Rica's 2022 Food and Agricultural Import Regulations and Standards (FAIRS) Report.

-Disclaimer: This report was prepared by the USDA/Foreign Agricultural Service in San José, Costa Rica for U.S. exporters of domestic food and agricultural products.
-While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies is not available.
+This report was prepared by the [name of the OAA or ATO Post], for U.S. exporters of domestic food and agricultural products.
+While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-Final import approval of any product is subject to the importing country's rules and regulations as interpreted by border officials at the time of product entry.